jenslaufer/abnb-site/landing_page_notebook.md

 Use a reinforcement statement to highlight another key benefit of your product or service.
 It should work hand in hand with your main headline to extend your value proposition.

-_Main headline_
-The Easiest Way to Build, Publish and Test Landing Pages Without I.T.

-_Reinforcement statement_
-Create beautiful landing pages in minutes with no HTML

 #### Closing Argument

 As your landing page comes to a close, you have one final chance to communicate the benefit of your offering.
 Similar to the reinforcement statement, it backs up your main value proposition.
 For a click-through page, it should be coupled with a repeat of your call-to-action.

+#### Example

+__Webpage Builder__:

+_Main headline_: The Easiest Way to Build, Publish and Test Landing Pages Without I.T.

+_Reinforcement statement_: Create beautiful landing pages in minutes with no HTML

+__Student Loans__

+_Main headline_: Save Thousands on Your Student Dept

+_Subhead_: Refinance interest rates as low as 1.90%

+_Reinforcement statement_: Submit one form, receive multiple offers

+_Reinforcement statement_: Access options from many  of the best loean lenders

+_Closing statement_: Stop overpaying on your student debt

+__Yoga__

+_Main headline_: Get Paid to Lead a Yoga Retreat

+_Subhead_: We take the hassle out of planning your retrait, so you can focus on the students

+_Reinforcement statement_: Easys Planning with our retreat wizard

+_Closing statement_: Your group is waiting

 ### 2. Hero Shot